 Image Credit: Michael Christopher Brown

-The cases present different faces of commodification of built environment in our age.
+The cases present different faces of commodification of urban space for the sake of commodification in our age.